themikejr/neo-mikepedia/Mikepedia/My-Spark-Workflow.md

 - too many meetings today
 ```

-Then, at some regular interval (or whenever I feel like it), I can review all of the bullet points in my daily log that have been tagged with with `#spark`.
+Then, at some regular interval (or whenever I feel like it), I can review all of the bullet points in my daily log that have been tagged with `#spark`.
 From there I can decide if these need to become new notes, projects, or something else.
 I do this with a query via the **dataview** Obsidian plugin:

 ```markdown
 LIST without id